-According to National Climatic Data Center information (see Appendix F), there are 3 reports of a severe winter storms (including frost/freeze and sleet) occurring in Ware County (including the City of Waycross) between 01/01/1950 and 12/31/2016.
+According to National Climatic Data Center information (see Appendix F), there are four (4) reports of a severe winter storms (including frost/freeze and sleet) occurring in Ware County (including the City of Waycross) between 01/01/1950 and 12/31/2021.
 The total cost reported has been zero.
 Total injuries were reported as zero.
 No measurable snow or ice accumulation was recorded.
 Temperatures in recent severe winter storm events have been in the low 20s.

-A recent significant winter weather event occurred on Jan.
-29, 2014 with temperatures around 20 degrees Fahrenheit, ice accumulation reported on bridges, and sleet falling (but with no accumulation).
-The Historic Recurrence Interval is 22.0 years.
-This is a 4.55% Historic Frequency Chance per year.
-The past 10-year Record Frequency Per Year is 0.3, the past 20-year frequency is 0.15, and the past 50-year frequency is 0.06 (see GEMA PDM Hazard Frequencies Table contained in Appendix D, Section I).
+The Historic Recurrence Interval is 17.5 years.
+This is a 5.71% Historic Frequency Chance per year.
+The past 10-year Record Frequency Per Year is 0.1, the past 20-year frequency is 0.1, and the past 50-year frequency is 0.04 (see GEMA-HS PDM Hazard Frequencies Table contained in Appendix D, Section I).